-A substantial research effort is in progress to determine the feasibility of using Coulomb charge control for relative motion control of nearby spacecraft.
-Using electron or ion emitters, a spacecraft can accurately control its voltage up to 10s of kV within milliseconds.
-If the proximity and charge on two craft are sufficient to overcome the local plasma environment, the resultant forces can be utilized to affect their relative position.[1], [2], [3], [4], [5] In the realm of cooperative formation flying missions, this technology provides a benefit over thruster control in its power efficiency and lack of expendable fuel or exhaust plumes.
-Furthermore, there are some exciting non-cooperative applications for Coulomb charge control, such as electrostatic tugs used to reorbit debris objects.[6], [7], [8]
+SUBSTANTIAL research effort is in progress to determine the feasibility of using active Coulomb charging for relative motion control of nearby spacecraft.
+Using electron or ion emitters, a spacecraft can accurately control its voltage up to 10 s of kilovolt within milliseconds.
+If the proximity and charge on two craft are sufficient to overcome the local plasma environment, the resultant forces can be used to affect their relative position [1]-[5].
+In the realm of cooperative formation flying missions, this technology provides a benefit over thruster control in its power efficiency and lack of expendable fuel or exhaust plumes.
+Furthermore, there are some exciting noncooperative applications for Coulomb charge control, such as electrostatic tugs used to reorbit debris objects [6]-[8].